Xinhao33/Advent-of-Code-2022/README.md

 ## Day5
 transform a stack (data in colon) into lists.
 Usage of shift, unshift (like pop and push, but start at the first element)

+## Day6

+a method to find out if there is a repeated element in a string: input is a string test = new Set(input);
+return test.size == input.length

+comment:
+Set will remove repeated elements in a string